 Our alumni work in fields as varied as policy advisers, opinion leaders, awarded educators, gifted musicians, famous artists, and pioneering social change advocates.
-We continue to be amazed by their impressive achievements, which we showcase annually at our celebration gala dinner and alumni awards night.
+We continue to be amazed by their impressive achievements.

 We encourage you to join our alumni community and participate in professional development activities, network, access careers services and alumni benefits, share research and expertise, and engage in social events.

 2018 Griffith University Outstanding Alumus

 2018 Outstanding Alumni: AEL Group winner

 - B Arts in Criminology and Criminal Justice 1996